devtron-labs/devtron/docs/user-guide/creating-application/git-material.md

 # Git Repository

-**Please configure Global configurations > Git Accounts to configure Git Repository**
+**Please configure Global configurations > Git Accounts to configure Git Repository is using private repo**

 Git Repository is used to pull your application source code during the CI step.
 Select `Git Repository` section of the  `App Configuration`.
 Inside `Git Repository` when you click on `Add Git Repository` you will see three options as shown below: